UMD: A Globally Connected University

 Academics

 At its core, study abroad is an enriching academic experience.
-UMD students satisfy degree requirements and stay on track for graduation while gaining a global perspective in their field of study.
-It’s easy to navigate our 400+ program options filtered by “Course Topics Offered,” and the Study Abroad Course Database presents syllabi and course evaluation information to help students integrate study abroad into their 4 year plans.
+Maryland students satisfy degree requirements and stay on track for graduation while gaining a global perspective in their field of study.
+It’s easy to navigate our 275+ program options filtered by “Course Topics Offered,” and the Study Abroad Course Database presents syllabi and course evaluation information to help students integrate study abroad into their 4 year plans.
 EA and academic advisors work side by side with students during the program and course selection processes so that before going abroad, each student has a detailed academic plan and understands how credits earned abroad will apply.

 Finances